Jeanne Pruett: 1976–1983: Career decline and comeback

 Pruett continued recording for IBC and briefly for the Audiograph label in the early 1980s.
-She also teamed up with Marty Robbins for what intended to be a duet album project.
-However, Robbins died in 1982 before the pair could record enough material to fill an album.
-Instead, the pair's duet version of "Love Me" was released as a single.
+She also teamed up with Marty Robbins for what was intended to be a duet album project.
+However, Robbins died in 1982 before the pair could record enough material to fill an album and instead, the pair's duet version of "Love Me" was released as a single.
 The song only reached number 58 on the country chart in 1983.
 According to Pruett, Rick Blackburn of Columbia Records (Robbins' label) sued IBC in response to the duet single because Robbins "never intended" to release it.
 Pruett believed that Blackburn may have had other intentions behind suing the label.
 "I've always though he and Columbia Records were just pissed off, that Columbia would receive no money from sales.
 It seemed like a lame excuse to me," she commented in her autobiography.